its2easy/animate-images/readme.md

 Fires after the animation end.
 If the second animation was started while the first was active, this event will be fired only after the second animation end.

+**animate-images:drag-start** -
+Fires when user starts dragging.
+Frame number is in `event.detail.frame`

+**animate-images:drag-change** -
+Fires on every frame change while dragging.
+Frame number is in `event.detail.frame`

+**animate-images:drag-end** -
+Fires when user stops dragging.
+Frame number is in `event.detail.frame`

 Example:
 ```javascript